-There are 103 species in Europe, and 41 species in Britain.
+There are 103 species of Cantharidae (soldier and sailor beetles) in Europe, and 41 species in Britain.
 They are known as soldier and sailor beetles because of the bright colours of the adults.
-On the right is a typical Cantharidae adult body shape.
+Below is a typical Cantharidae adult body shape.

 Often the elytra (wing cases) are red, black, blue or yellow, and are relatively soft compared to other beetle families.
 The adults are usually found in vegetation on flower heads, and are active by day.

 Both adults and larvae are carnivorous, but they will both occasionally feed on plants.
 The adults have a short life span, and are only seen in the warmer months of the year.

 Below is a Cantharidae larva.
 The body is usually covered with velvety hair.
 The larva prefer to eat worms, slugs, snails and other larva, and they pupate in the soil in spring.